CRYPTSETUP(8) Maintenance Commands CRYPTSETUP(8)

 functionality when dm-integrity is used as auth tag space

-Some integrity modes requires two independent keys (key for
+Some integrity modes require two independent keys (a key for

-encryption and for authentication).
-Both these keys are stored in
+encryption and authentication).
+Both these keys are stored in one

-WARNING: All support for authenticated modes is experimental and
+Support for authenticated modes is experimental, and only some

-mode "none").
-If for some reason you want to have integrity
+the special integrity mode "none").
+If, for some reason, you want

-control without using authentication mode, then you should
+to have integrity control without using authentication mode, then

 Notes on loopback device use